sirlan-ff00ff/arcticfox-theme/readme.md

 - put your mouse on the left edge of the window to open the side bar containing the tabs, url bar, and browser toolbar
 - to keep the side bar open, on the extensions list from the toolbar, click the userchrome togge one, it should now keep the sidebar open (might glitch a bit)
 - for workflow stuff, see the sidebery documentation
+- to drag the window use the header area when it's expanded

 ---